SUNET/pkcs11_ca/docs/source/usage.rst

 It was designed by the Internet Security Research Group (ISRG) for their Let's Encrypt service.
 The protocol, based on passing JSON-formatted messages over HTTPS has been published as an Internet Standard in RFC 8555 by its own chartered IETF working group

-We will use `Dehydrated <https://github.com/dehydrated-io/dehydrated>`_ as our ACME client.
+We will use `Dehydrated <https://github.com/dehydrated-io/dehydrated>`_ as our ACME client for this example.

 .. code-block:: bash